13 Weeks • 16 College Credits

 This course is designed to strengthen students’ writing mechanics and prepare students for the demands of academic writing.

 This course has been designed to develop writing and rhetoric skills by leveraging core content explored through other Verto courses and immersive fieldwork.
-Students will use essential questions for other courses taken during the semester to contextualize the importance of strong academic writing, develop strong academic prose, and explore the relationship between language and rhetoric.
+Students use essential questions for other courses taken during the semester to contextualize the importance of strong academic writing, develop strong academic prose, and explore the relationship between language and rhetoric.

 Identity, Politics, and Equity